The 200th Convention of the Diocese of Maine

 • Cost of hotel room if necessary

-Questions?
-Are you a priest or senior warden/clerk who needs to make a change to the info we have on file?
-Please contact Teresa Pinney
+Are you a priest or senior warden/clerk who needs to make a change to the certified delegation that the diocese has on file?
+Please contact Teresa Pinney before the deadline for such changes, October 18th.
+All changes after that date will be made on the floor of convention.

 | DIOCESAN COUNCIL ELECTIONS